ryul99/pytorch-project-template/README.md

 ## Code Structure

+- `assets` dir: icon image of `Pytorch Project Template`.
+You can remove this directory.
-- `config` dir: folder for config files
+- `config` dir: directory for config files
 - `dataset` dir: dataloader and dataset codes are here.
 Also, put dataset in `meta` dir.
 - `model` dir: `model.py` is for wrapping network architecture. `model_arch.py` is for coding network architecture.
-- `test` dir: folder for `pytest` testing codes.
+- `tests` dir: directory for `pytest` testing codes.
 You can check your network's flow of tensor by fixing `tests/model/net_arch_test.py`.
 Just copy & paste `Net_arch.forward` method to  `net_arch_test.py` and add `assert` phrase to check tensor.
 - `utils` dir:
     - `train_model.py` and `test_model.py` are for train and test model once.